AdityaUpadhyay2610/AdityaUpadhyay2610/README.md

 # Aditya's Portfolio

 ## Introduction
-Welcome to Aditya's GitHub repository!
-Aditya is a college student passionate about programming and aspiring to become a Python developer and app developer.
+Welcome to Github Page.
+My name is Aditya Upadhyay.
+I am a college student and passionated to be a Web Developer.

 ## Skills
 - Python